squeaky-pl/pystacia/doc/source/image.rst

 ----------

 Modulation is an operation of adjusting hue, saturation and luminance of an image.
-It can be accomplished with :meth:`tinyimg.image.Image.modulate`.
+It can be accomplished with :meth:`pystacia.image.Image.modulate`.
 It accepts parameters in hue, saturation and luminance order.
 They all default to 0 meaning no change.
 Usable hue values start from -1 meaning rotation of hue by -180 degrees to 1 meaning +180 degrees.
 Saturation values towards `-1`